Mergifyio/mergify/doc/source/actions.rst

 Using the ``rebase`` method for the strict merge has many drawbacks:

 * It doesn't work for private forked repositories.

+* It doesn't work if Mergify is used as a GitHub Action.

 * Due to the change of all commits SHA-1 of the pull request, your contributor will need to force-push its own branch if they add new